 60 Minutes: 1997 -2014 – provides access to streaming video of 60 minutes, the CBS television news program, including many episodes not widely seen since their original broadcast.
 Provides access to over 500 hours of video from 18 years of broadcasts.
-The collection is intended to provide access to some of the most important topics in history, business and economics, health sciences, law, international affairs, psychology, society and culture, performing arts, women’s studies, African American studies, and politics.
+Subject areas cover some of the most important topics in history, business and economics, health sciences, law, international affairs, psychology, society and culture, performing arts, women’s studies, African American studies, and politics.
 Journalists include Mike Wallace, Ed Bradley, Charlie Rose, Anderson Cooper, Lesley Stahl, Scott Pelley, Morley Safer, Lara Logan, Steve Kroft, Bob Simon, and others.

-American History in Video - People who witness notable historic moments, either in real time or on film, remember forever how they felt at the time.
+American History in Video -- people who witness notable historic moments, either in real time or on film, remember forever how they felt at the time.
 Who can forget the shock of seeing the helicopter pushed off the USS Blue Ridge carrier at the Fall of Saigon in 1975, or the thrill of watching Neil Armstrong taking his first step onto the moon’s surface?
 Now you can experience these and tens of thousands of other historical moments in the same visceral way, with American History in Video.
 Contains award-winning documentaries, featuring dramatic reenactments and engaging analysis from prominent scholars and experts, that bring history alive for students and give library patrons hundreds of educational video titles they can view at home or in the classroom.

-Black Studies in Video -- an award-winning video collection of archival footage, powerful interviews with leading figures in the civil rights movement, and documentaries examining the black experience in the arts, politics, public and private life, and much more.
-In partnership with California Newsreel, the oldest nonprofit social issue documentary film center in the United States, this collection is the exclusive streaming source for the SNCC Legacy Video Collection.
+Black Studies in Video -- an award-winning video collection of archival footage, powerful interviews with leading figures in the civil rights movement, and documentaries examining the black experience in the arts, history,, politics, public and private life, and much more.
+The collection contains 500 hours and is the exclusive streaming source for the SNCC Legacy Video Collection.

 Border and Migration Studies - In 2015, the world recorded the largest number of displaced individuals in modern history.
 Across Asia, Africa, the Americas, and Europe, the environmental, financial, political, and cultural impacts of migrant populations and borderland disputes dominate headlines.
 Yet in order to contextualize modern crises, it is vital to understand the historical, geographic, demographic, economic, social, and diplomatic dimensions of past border and migration issues.
 Border and Migration Studies Online helps students and researchers understand today’s world through primary source documents, archives, films, and ephemera related to significant border areas and events from the 19th to 21st centuries.